2D Find Real Faces Beneath The Stunning Artwork

 Instead of using the canvas, Valeriya Kutsan decided to use real human faces to recreate these masterpieces and her use of brilliant.
 Colors and bold outlines makes these portraits appear two-dimensional.
 From facial red dots and canary yellow hair color to newspaper cuttings and oil paints, Valeriya made her dream come true by creating the project in pop-art style.

 “Valeriya decided to use different techniques of make-up to create our own posters with model faces so even the Mona Lisa in our project digitalized and looks modern,” said Khokhlov.

 series of unusually creative images, known as “2D or not 2D,” took hours of make-up on each model and days of post-production work to make them look awesomely realistic and picture perfect.

-Khokhlov, 31, gave more insight into the making of this project: “‘First of all we began the shoot inspired by pop-art and Andy Warhol pictures, and after that we found a lot of creative pictures, images, sketches and patterns.”
+Khokhlov, 31, gave more insight into the making of a project: “‘First of all we began the shoot inspired by pop-art and Andy Warhol pictures, and after that, we found a lot of creative pictures, images, sketches, and patterns.
 The whole process can be summarized in three steps for each image: picture choosing, make-up and post-production.